 If your DNS records refer to other domains, be sure that those domains don’t, in turn, refer to too many others.
 If over 10 DNS lookups are triggered, you will receive an error saying “SPF PermError: Too Many DNS Lookups” or equivalent, the exact text varying by mail provider (source: RFC 7208 Section 4.6.4)

 No sources of email

 Imagine you create an SPF record and set the qualifier to hard fail, yet neglect to include any valid sources for email.
 No IP addresses, MX, A, or any other mechanisms for an email to actually pass SPF for your domain.
 This would cause all mail to hard fail SPF.

 Therefore, when creating your domain’s SPF record, it’s of paramount importance that you review mechanisms that would allow an email to actually pass for your domain.
 Consult the table near the beginning of this article for examples of mechanisms that can be used with SPF to verify that a source is permitted to send for your domain.

 SPF records are a good start for sysadmins hoping to reduce forgery, but if not implemented carefully, they can actually cause outages.
-When in doubt, try Valimail’s free tool to validate and interpret your SPF record before deploying.
-After you’ve verified that the record’s syntax is correct, you can also try the record on a test domain or subdomain and test everything out before deploying to any production domains.
+When in doubt, try Valimail’s free tool to validate and interpret your SPF record syntax before deploying.
+After you’ve verified that the record’s syntax is correct, you can also try the record on a test domain or subdomain and check everything out before deploying to any production domains.

 Additionally, while it’s a good start, SPF is no longer considered sufficient by itself to prevent forgery.
 After SPF is up and working, consider looking into more modern frameworks like DMARC and DKIM as well.